Allaby-lab/PIA/README.txt

 A very early version was published in Smith et al. ("Sedimentary DNA from a submerged site reveals wheat in the British Isles 8000 years ago.", Science, 2015) and revised version in Cribdon et al. (PIA: More Accurate Taxonomic Assignment of Metagenomic Data Demonstrated on sedaDNA From the North Sea, Frontiers in Ecology and Evolution, 2020).

-Test FASTAs, their corresponding BLAST files, and PIA output directories are included.
+Test FASTAs, their corresponding BLAST files, and expected PIA output directories are included.

 Please email r.g.allaby@warwick.ac.uk with any questions, problems, or suggestions.
 Thanks for using PIA!